South Coast Orchid Society

 The examples where it has been established that the wrong photo is attached to an award in OrchidPro were mainly discovered accidentally.
 For the most part, we looked for award slides only when there was not already a good quality photo in OrchidPro, or, less frequently, where OrchidPro had a photo that was doubtful or obviously incorrect.
 There could easily be more photos in OrchidPro that are attached to the wrong award.
 In order to detect these, it would be necessary to locate and scan the award slides for every record in OrchidPro, and also to compare them with the photos published in the AOS Bulletin and Awards Quarterly.
 If a comprehensive audit of OrchidPro is ever undertaken, comparison of all available photos will be an important component of the project.

-The index of ODC awards covering October, 1952 through December, 1964 has been extracted, but we are still adding the awards from January, 1965 through December, 1967 that were published in Orchid Digest, as well as records from other sources, including "independent" judging by OSSC.
-Eventually, we expect to identify the award photos as well, including those where a small black-and-white award photo published in Orchid Digest can be shown to match an award photo from the same judging session that appears in AOS records.
-Also, we expect that some ODC award slides (just one known so far) will turn up in materials donated to the Huntington Botanical Center.
+The index of ODC awards covering October, 1952 through December, 1964 has been extracted.
+We have also added the awards from January, 1965 through December, 1967 that were published in Orchid Digest, as well as records from other sources, including "independent" judging by OSSC.
+It has been possible to identify high-resolution versions of some of the award photos as well, where a small black-and-white award photo published in Orchid Digest can be shown to match an award photo from the same judging session that appears in AOS records.
+Also, a handful of ODC award slides have turned up in materials donated to the Huntington Botanical Center.

 The history of Orchid Digest Corporation judging is more complex than it first seems.
 An awards list was published covering what could be considered "official" ODC awards from October, 1952 through December, 1964.
 Almost every award in this list bears a sequence number, although there are some errors that have been discovered by extracting the data to a spreadsheet and sorting in various ways.
 The earliest awards in this list are from the first three Western Orchid Congresses, which brings the list up to November, 1954.
 Notably, the award designations in this list were all translated to "modern" terminology, so that Bronze, Silver, and Gold certificate awards are all listed as HCC, AM, and FCC awards, respectively.
 This change in terminology had actually occurred in March, 1956, at least for OSSC, where we have a long run of the monthly newsletters, showing the original award information.